SABS-R3/software-engineering-day1/_episodes/02-python-intro.md

 ~~~
 {: .language-python}

-...or alternatively pressing the Control and D keys at the same time.
+...or alternatively pressing the `Control` and `D` keys at the same time.

-Then you'll see:
+Using either method, you'll see:

 ~~~
 $